Jarring video shows Leominster High School student slap another teen in class

 LEOMINSTER, MASS.
-(WHDH) - Shocking video shows a student walk into a Leominster High School classroom and blindside a fellow student.
+(WHDH) – A shocking video shows a student walk into a Leominster High School classroom and forcefully slap one of his fellow students.

 Another student records as a 15-year-old sophomore walks into the math classroom and smacks 14-year-old Hunter Gallant in the face, drawing blood.